Frege/frege/README.md

 The compiler and the documentation tool are quite stable, the documentation provisional and the library is evolving.
 It already supports important parts of the Haskell 2010 standard library.

-See the GettingStarted page for getting started at the command-line or read the Eclipse plugin page.
+See the [Getting Started](https://github.com/YoEight/frege/wiki/Getting-Started) page for getting started at the command-line or read the Eclipse plugin page.

 Contributions
 -------------